This article was updated on July 12, 2018.

 Analyzing overtime costs can be an important strategic step in determining when to hire new workers and improve efficiency in operations, labor costs and productivity.
-In light of the delay of the DOL's overtime rules, now is a good time for businesses to analyze the costs of overtime and determine how to optimize their labor spending.

 Overtime vs. More Hires